bam-lambda/bam/README.md

 If you're new to AWS Lambda, we've included templates for common scenarios (see documentation for `bam create` in the command section below).
 These will help you handle requests made using a variety of HTTP methods and expose query/path parameters.

-For those more familiar with AWS, we did our best to make BAM! backwards-compatible to allow you to work with existing lambdas & make changes to resources using the AWS console (or other frameworks).
+For those more familiar with AWS, we did our best to structure BAM! to allow you to work with existing lambdas & make changes to resources using the AWS console (or other frameworks).

 Thanks for trying out BAM!
 We hope you'll like it! 💥